Your cart is currently empty!

 The Keighley & Worth Valley Railway, one of the very few complete branch lines in the UK is well renown for holding their annual Spring Steam Gala.
 The event is an important event on many enthusiasts calendars for holding a varied range of trains running along the picturesque five mile branch line.

-The annual 2018 Spring Steam Gala kick started the 50th anniversary celebrations since the railway was preserved and re-opened in June 1968 by a group of volunteers.
-Running over the cold, damp mornings of March 2018 a collection of engines tackled the steep gradients from Keighley to Oxenhope.
+Running over the cold, damp mornings of March 2019 a collection of engines tackled the steep gradients from Keighley to Oxenhope.

 Footage is included from throughout all three days of the event, with a wide collection of shots at carefully selected locations along the 5 mile branch line.
 Trackside footage is included throughout the DVD, an aspect not available to the general public.
 A wide collection of freight, vintage, express and passenger services also feature throughout the DVD.

-We have taken the opportunity to include some extra footage on the DVD, including visiting engine BR 7MT No.70013 ‘Oliver Cromwell’ on the mainline, at the Great Central Railway and North Norfolk Railway.
+We have taken the opportunity to include some extra footage on the DVD, including visiting engine LMS 2MT No.46521 at the Great Central Railway and North Norfolk Railway.

 – LMS 4F No.43924